Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Scientists from the University of Otago (New Zealand) argue that a workweek lasting more than 50 hours triples the risk of problems with alcohol.
+Scientists from the University of Otago (New Zealand) claim that a work week lasting more than 50 hours triples the risk of developing alcohol problems.

-Researchers analyzed information about the thousand-odd people born in Christchurch in 1977.
-Observation of these New Zealanders was conducted for 30 years, according to the program Christchurch Health and Development Study.
+The researchers analysed information on more than 1,000 people born in Christchurch in 1977.
+These New Zealanders were followed for 30 years as part of the Christchurch Health and Development Study.

-It was found out that in 25-30 years the subjects had a stable relationship between the amount of working time and problems with alcohol.
-In other words, the longer a person worked, the more often he consumed excessive alcohol and had a corresponding dependence.
-Thus, those who worked more than 50 hours a week faced with alcohol problems 1.8-3.3 times more often than the unemployed, and 1.2-1.5 times less than those who devoted work from 30 to 49 hours a week.
+It turned out that at the age of 25–30, the subjects had a stable connection between the amount of working time and problems with alcohol.
+In other words, the longer a person worked, the more often he consumed alcohol immoderately and had a corresponding addiction.
+Thus, those who worked more than 50 hours a week encountered alcohol problems 1.8–3.3 times more often than the unemployed, and 1.2–1.5 times more often than those who devoted 30 to 49 hours a week to work.

-The increased risk of alcohol abuse due to hard work was evident in both men and women.
+The increased risk of alcohol abuse due to heavy work was evident in both men and women.